maxpoletaev/django-micro/README.rst

 Run and deployment
 ==================

-On localhost, an application runs with the built-in ``runserver`` command and deploys as a standard WSGI application.
+On the localhost the application runs with the built-in ``runserver`` command and deploys as a standard WSGI application.

 .. code-block::